This tutorial is part of the Josh Simulation Engine Guide.

 Overview

 Josh can take some of the calculations you are already performing and run them spatially.
 This could include the use of data which is "external" to the simulation itself like geotiffs or netCDF files.
-This means that, even if you aren't using agents which model individuals, you can still utilize Josh to perform analysis and scale that computation across many machines like through Josh Cloud.
+This means that, even if you aren't using agents which model individuals, you can still utilize Josh to perform analysis and scale that spatial computation across many machines like through Josh Cloud.

 In this tutorial, we will focus on this "patch-based" modeling where we are running spatial computation but are not using agents to model individual organisms.
 Specificaly, we will run a simulation with grass and shrubs which can be subject to fire.
 To aid in this demo, we will use external data from CHC-CMIP6 that offers predictions of future precipitation.